teymourh/AWS-ElastiCache-Immersion-Day/workshop/content/Labs/lab2/_index.en.md

 chapter = true
 +++

-In this lab we will migrate from Redis deployed on an EC2 instance to Elasticache.
+In this lab we will migrate from Redis deployed on an EC2 instance to ElastiCache Redis.
+We will demonstrate how to use the Redis sync functionality to replicate data and how to switch to ElasticCache.